vaibhavpras/interview/README.md

 3) _Something is ambiguous, and I don't know what to do?_
 The first thing is: don't get stuck.
 We really don't want to trip you up intentionally, we are just attempting to see how you approach problems.
 That said, there are intentional ambiguities in the specifications, mainly to see how you fill in those gaps, and how you make design choices.
-If you really feel stuck, our first preference is for you to make a decision and document it with your submission - in this case there is really no wrong answer.
-If you feel it is not possible to do this, just send us an email and we will try to clarify or correct the question for you.

 Good luck!

-DISCLAIMER: This description was shamelessly copied from the Paidy Interview exercise as it was well written and the quality of the team that was built at Paidy reflected the effort put into the hiring process.
+DISCLAIMER: This exercise was shamelessly copied from the Panalyt Interview exercise as it was well written and the quality of the team that was built at Panalyt reflected the effort put into the hiring process.